tarndt/usbd/README.md

 ok  	github.com/tarndt/usbd/pkg/usbdlib/usbdlib_test	0.197s
 ok  	github.com/tarndt/usbd/pkg/util	(cached)
 ```
 Executing these tests is just a matter of running `go test`.
 As seen above you can run all unit tests in the project repository by running `go test ./...` in the root directory.
 Some [tests that interact with the Linux kernel](https://github.com/tarndt/usbd/blob/master/pkg/devices/testutil/suites.go#L41) require [super-user privileges](https://en.wikipedia.org/wiki/Superuser) (aka `root`).
-Should you run tests with verbosity (`go test -v`) you will see some tests are skipped during normal execution.
-Additionally, while running tests with the race detector (``-race``) has proven fruitful for discovering data races, please be warned that in this mode tests often take an order of magnitude longer to run and may require you to increase the test timeout (ex. ``-timeout=10m``).
+Should you run tests with verbosity (`go test -v`), you will see some tests are skipped during normal execution.
+Additionally, while running tests with the race detector (`-race`) has proven fruitful for discovering data races, please be warned that in this mode tests often take an order of magnitude longer to run and may require you to increase the test timeout (ex. `-timeout=10m`).
 The provided test suits do support a short mode as well (`go test -short`).
-Sometimes its useful to compile a package's unit tests to its own executable, and this can be done in typical go fashion `go test -c` (or `go test -c -race` to also enable the data race detector).
+Sometimes its useful to compile a package's unit tests to its own executable, and this can be done in typical Go fashion `go test -c` (or `go test -c -race` to also enable the data race detector).

 #### Manual Testing